 This is a lower-level use case describing an activity that is a part of (at least) SCIVAL1 and SCIVAL2.

-DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control by the LSST DM Change Control Board. - DRAFT NOT YET APPROVED a.
-A SuperTask retrieves a Python object from a stored dataset, given a handle object provided in pre-flight.
+The contents of this document are subject to configuration control by the LSST DM Change Control Board.

 9.2 DRP2: SuperTask Input